 A DSCR of 2.6 indicates that the company has enough cash to cover its debt obligations.

 We will calculate the debt service coverage ratio of ILandFS Engineering and Construction Company.
-We can get the data of operating profit which is equivalent to operating income and debt service from profit & loss statement which is available in money control.
+We can get the operating profit data, equivalent to operating income and debt service, from the profit & loss statement, which is available in money control.

 The net operating profit is ₹160.92 in the year 2018.

 As for the debt service, we can see that it needs to pay interests that is ₹ 396.03.